One of the best ways to gain visibility, leads, and customers is through paid acquisition. So, what exactly is paid acquisition?

 Pay-per-click is a way of payment for your advertisements, as in you pay per each click your ad receives.
 If no one clicks on your ad on Amazon, then you don’t owe much to Amazon for them displaying your ad.
 However, if someone does click on it, or multiple people do, then the price starts to add up.

 In every one of these types of paid advertising, you can target specific geographies.
-This could be all of a certain county, or all USA.
+This could be all of a certain county for example, or the whole country of the USA.
 This may not be a useful metric all of the time, unless you are a brick and mortar store trying to drive customers into the physical location.
 Then going broad geographically with your ad would not help your goal much!

 Truth be told, there’s a lot that goes into paid acquisition.
 If you’re reading this and just not getting it, or need help with execution, feel free to reach out to us and we can help.
 We also offer free marketing audits to determine where your company currently stands and what needs to be improved.